lsst-tstn/tstn-028/index.rst

 After considerable effort fine tuning the DDS middleware configuration, we were finally able to obtain a stable system, that is capable of operating at large scale with low middleware-related failure rate.
 At the current advanced state of the project, which is approaching its final construction stages, one might be tempted to accept this part of the project as concluded.

-Nevertheless, as we demonstrated, there are a number of issues hiding underneath that may pose significant problems in the future, or even be seen as violating system requirements.
+As we demonstrated, there are a number of issues hiding underneath that may pose significant problems in the future, or even be seen as violating system requirements.

 Overall our experience with DDS has been frustrating and disappointing.
 Even though the technology is capable of achieving impressive throughput and latency, in reality, it proved to be extremely cumbersome and hard to manage and debug on large scale systems.